argoproj-labs/argocd-operator/docs/reference/argocd.md

 Name | Default | Description
 --- | --- | ---
 Provider | [Empty] | The name of the provider used to configure Single sign-on.
 For now the only supported option is keycloak.
+VerifyTLS | true | Whether to enforce strict TLS checking when communicating with Keycloak service.

 ### Single sign-on Example